white12138/oracle/test3/README.md

 ```
 set autotrace on

-select * from your_user.orders where order_date
+select * from WHITE.orders where order_date
 between to_date('2017-1-1','yyyy-mm-dd') and to_date('2018-6-1','yyyy-mm-dd');

 select a.ORDER_ID,a.CUSTOMER_NAME,
 b.product_name,b.product_num,b.product_price
-from your_user.orders a,your_user.order_details b where
+from WHITE.orders a,WHITE.order_details b where
 a.ORDER_ID=b.order_id and
 a.order_date between to_date('2017-1-1','yyyy-mm-dd') and to_date('2018-6-1','yyyy-mm-dd');
 ```